BEng Hons Mechanical Engineering (Bahrain)

 Heat & Flow 2

-This class continues the study of fluid mechanics and thermodynamics.
+This module continues the study of fluid mechanics and thermodynamics.
 The behaviour of fluids is an important aspect in the performance of engineering systems: the underlying physics of fluid flow and its application to simple systems is presented.
 Thermodynamics is the science that is devoted to understanding energy in all its forms and how energy changes form; the aim of is to supply the necessary analytical tools to study these changes when applied in engineering situations, in particular for transportation and power production.

 Mathematical Modelling & Analysis